Yantra tattooing: Meaning

 Yantra tattoos are believed to be magic and bestow mystical powers, protection, or good luck.
 There are three main effects of a yantra tattoo.
 One is that which benefits the wearer, such as making them more eloquent.
 Another is that of protection and to ward off evil and hardship.
 This is commonly used by military personnel, police, taxi drivers, gangsters, and others in perceived dangerous professions.
 Another type is that which affects people around the wearer, such as invoking fear.
 The tattoo only confers its powers so long as the bearer observes certain rules and taboos, such as abstaining from a certain type of food.

 Sak yant designs are also applied to many other media, such as cloth or metal, and placed in one's house, place of worship, or vehicle as a means of protection from danger or illness, to increase wealth, and to attract lovers.
 In recent years Hollywood celebrities such as Angelina Jolie, whose tattoos were inked by Ajahn Noo Ganpai with Old Khmer script Sak yant in Thailand, have made them popular among women.
 Angelina Jolie got a yantra tattoo of a Bengal tiger in 2004 to celebrate acquiring Cambodian citizenship.

-However, a modern movement in Thailand seeks to progress away from its animistic past.
-As part of this movement, many modern-day Thais view yantra tattoos as nothing more than good-luck symbols that are stylish.

-Devotee’s Rules of Abstention

-The rules of abstention (khatha kamma; ข้อห้ามศิษย์ยันต์) for sak yant tattoos vary depending on the master.
-Each lineage may prescribe slightly different codes of conduct, which are considered essential to preserve the power of the yant.
-The following are the rules traditionally taught at Wat Bang Phra: